lwsinclair/apisix-mcp/readme.md

 - `get_resource`: Retrieve resources by type (routes, services, upstreams, etc.)
 - `delete_resource`: Remove resources by ID
+- `send_request_to_gateway`: Send a request or multiple requests to the APISIX gateway

 ### API Resources Operations